Superfluidity as sequence of an ordering of zero-point oscillations: The dispersion effect in interaction of atoms in the ground state

-is natural frequency of the electron shell of the atom (at $L\rightarrow\infty$).
+is natural frequency of the electronic shell of the atom (at $L\rightarrow\infty$).
 The energy of zero-point oscillations is

-It is easy to see that the interaction between neutral atoms do not contain terms $\frac{1}{L^3}$, which are characteristic for the interaction of zero-point oscillations in the electron gas.
+It is easy to see that the description of interactions between neutral atoms do not contain terms $\frac{1}{L^3}$, which are characteristics for the interaction of zero-point oscillations in the electron gas and which are responsible for the occurrence of superconductivity \cite{BV3}. \\ The terms that are proportional to $\frac{1}{L^6}$ manifest themselves in interactions of neutral atoms.\\

-It is important to emphasize that the interaction energy of the zero-point oscillations are different for different dipole orientations.
-So the interaction zero-point oscillations oriented along the direction connecting the atoms leads to their attraction with energy:
+It is important to emphasize that the energies of interaction are different for different orientations of zero-point oscillations.
+So the interaction of zero-point oscillations oriented along the direction connecting the atoms leads to their attraction with energy:

-while the summary energy of the attraction of the oscillators of the perpendicular directions (x and y) is equal to one the half of it:
+while the summary energy of the attraction of the oscillators of the perpendicular directions (x and y) is equal to one half of it:

 (the minus sign is taken here because for this case the opposite direction of dipoles is energetically favorable).